Scattered throughout the world are 400 mountains and hills named ‘Sugarloaf.’ Canada has several; the U.S. has more than 200.

 The one that stands out for me [no pun intended] is in my hometown of Campbellton in northern New Brunswick.
-The heavily-treed 922-foot high Sentinel is at the edge of town, about a mile or so from Duncan Street, where I grew up.
+The heavily-treed 922-foot sentinel is at the edge of town, about a mile or so from Duncan Street where I grew up.

-I thought a lot about the Sugarloaf; there was something magical about it.
+I thought a lot about the Sugarloaf.
+From my perspective, there was something magical about it.

 I pondered about the animals [including bears and raccoons] that made the mountain their home or visited now and then.
 But mostly I thought about the two large, white crosses painted on the north face.
 I was drawn to them like a magnet.

-Turns out, the monument — because that’s what the crosses were — was the work of a local painter in the 1920s who ‘thought outside the box.’
-Those crosses were fascinating … and to a kid, have to admit, a bit frightening as well.
+Turns out, the monument — because that’s what the crosses are — was the work of a local painter in the 1920s who ‘thought outside the box.’
+The crosses were fascinating … and to a kid, a bit frightening as well.

-After my father, Byers, bought a pair of binoculars in the early 1960s, I got to see the jagged cliffs up close.
+After my father, Byers, bought a pair of binoculars — we’re talking early 1960s here — I got to see those beautiful jagged cliffs up close.
 And those crosses!
+Man!
 Back to them again.
 That was a ‘wow’ moment when they came into view … so big and clear.
 It was as though I was right there.